Gil2412/Notes-app/readMe.md

 - **Sort By Selector**: Easily sort your notes in ascending or descending order based on your preferences.

 Thank you for choosing my Notes Application.
-We're committed to providing you with a top-notch note-taking experience, and we'll keep working to make it even better.
 If you have any feedback or encounter any issues, please don't hesitate to reach out to us.
-Happy note-taking!# Notes-app